Social Security Disability Attorney

 - Family members, friends, and others can contribute to the account

-- Multiple savings and investment options available, including interest-bearing checking accounts
+- Multiple savings and investment options are available

 - Housing and rent